havatv/qgisnnjoinplugin/help/source/index.rst

 - The user can specify the prefix of the join layer attributes in the output layer.

+- The user can specify the name of the attribute that will contain the distance to the nearest neighbour.

 - The user can specify the name of the result layer.